Azad Bilgrami

-Azad Bilgrami (29 June 1704 – 15 September 1786) was a scholar of Arabic, Persian and Urdu languages in 18th century India.
+Azad Bilgrami (29 June 1704 – 15 September 1786) was a scholar of Arabic, Persian, and Urdu languages in 18th-century India.
 The King of Yemen Husayin II had acknowledged his poetic qualities and accorded him the title of Hassan Al-Hind.

 Early life

 His original name was Mir Ghulam Ali Husaini Wasiti, although he is best known as Ghulam 'Ali Azad Bilgrami.
 He was born in Bilgram, India, a small town in the Indian state of Uttar Pradesh.
 He gained a reputation for possessing command over all topics of literature and learning.
 He was instructed in language by Mir Abdul Jalil of Selsibil; in prosody and literature by Mir Saiad Muhammad; in the Koran by Muhammad Hayat; and in all excellences by 'Abdul Wabhat Tantawi.
-According to the Masalati Shuara, he studied eloquence with Muhammad Aslam Salim and Shaikh Saad Ullah Gulshan of Ahmedabad.
+According to Masalati Shuara, he studied eloquence with Muhammad Aslam Salim and Shaikh Saad Ullah Gulshan of Ahmedabad.

 As a youth he left Bilgram and stayed for two years in Delhi.
 He visited Lahore and Multan and made acquaintance with scholars of these cities, and lived for five years in the province of Sind.
 He then traveled to the cities of Mecca and Medina, where he devoted himself to religious studies particularly specializing in Sihah-i-Sittah i.e. six books of traditions of Muhammad Ismail Bukhari, Muslim Nishapuri, Ibn Majah, Abu Daud, Abu Isa Tirmizi and Abu Abdul Rehman Nisai.

 Life in Aurangabad

 He returned from Hijaz to India and lived in the city of Aurangabad, Deccan till his death.
 Nasir Jang and other nobles of the Nizam's state were his devotees but he avoided worldly favours and preferred a life of piety and poverty.
 Azad was a poet and a biographer of poets.
-He was the friend of Shah Nawaz Khan, and when the latter was murdered, he collected his friend's manuscripts (Ma'asir al-umara) which were scattered in all directions, and published them.
+He was the friend of Shah Nawaz Khan, and when the latter was murdered, he collected his friend's manuscripts (Ma'asir al-umara) which were scattered in all directions and published them.

 Azad compiled his two diwans of poetry in Arabic and Persian.
 Among the works of lasting value were the dictionaries of poets.